-A company is a complex business structure, with higher set-up costs and administrative costs because of additional reporting requirements.
-You need to register a company with ASIC, and company officers must comply with legal obligations under the Corporations Act.
+A company is a complex business structure, with higher set-up and administrative costs.
+Companies must be registered with ASIC, and company officeholders have legal obligations under the Corporations Act.

-A trust is an obligation imposed on a person – a trustee – to hold property or assets (e.g. business assets) for the benefit of others.
-These others are known as beneficiaries.
+A trust is an obligation imposed on a person – the trustee – to hold property or assets (e.g. business assets) for the benefit of others (known as beneficiaries).

-If you operate your business as a trust, the trustee is legally responsible for its operations.
-A trustee of a trust can be a company, providing some asset protection.
-You do not need to register the trust with ASIC.
-However, if the trustee is a company it must be registered with ASIC and if the trust carries on business under a name other than its own name, the name must be registered as a business name with ASIC.
+If the trustee is a company, some asset protection is provided.
+You do not need to register the trust with us unless the trustee is a company.
+If the trust does business under a name other than its own, the name must be registered as a business name with ASIC.

 Before deciding on your business structure, we recommend speaking with a professional business adviser.
 This could be a lawyer or an accountant.